-Government offer subsidies to help make firms more competitive by lowering their cost.
+Governments offer subsidies to help make firms more competitive by lowering their costs.

 A quota, a type of trade barrier, is a restriction on the quantity that can import into a country.
 Quotas and Tariffs are effectively the same except that governments collect revenue from tariffs, while exporting firms can collect extra revenue from quotas (box 3).
 This increases the firm’s export revenues.

 Initially, world price is P, the domestic industry produces Q1, local demand is Q2, and the rest Q1Q2 is imported.
 The subsidy reduces the cost of the firm by the subsidy per unit; this results in local supply shifting to S After Subsidy.